mx-psi/tfg/text/Others/03-conclusions.md

 In this document I have developed an overview of quantum computation and quantum computing models, giving both the complexity theoretical perspective as well as a more applied one, by describing and implementing several key quantum algorithms.

-The study of quantum computers and their properties is relatively young as a mathematical and computer science subject, yet it has seen several important sucesses.
+The study of quantum computers and their properties is relatively young as a mathematical and computer science subject, yet it has seen several important successes.
 Quantum computers are a promising technology that has the potential to be a key tool in the resolution of several practical engineering problems.
 Algorithms such as Shor's algorithm are a resounding success, since they provide a practical polynomial-time algorithm for a problem that lacks such an algorithm classically, even heuristically.